 There are two kinds of wireless charging technologies (WCT): magnetic induction and resonance charging.
 Basically, the difference is distance: magnetic induction requires that the receiver be in direct contact with the transmitter, or charging device; resonance charging requires that the receiver merely be placed near the transmitter for charging.

-Eventually, the technology is aiming towards an Ultrabook coming pre-built with WCT detection software, enabling users to merely place their smartphones or tablets in the vicinity of their Ultrabooks and charge away (near field communication, or NFC).
+Eventually, the technology is aiming towards computers coming pre-built with WCT detection software, enabling users to merely place their smartphones or tablets in the vicinity of their machines and charge away (near field communication, or NFC).
 This would be in a “BE-BY” configuration, whereby two different devices don’t necessarily have to be touching in order to exchange energy, as opposed to a “BE-ON” configuration.

 Intel and IDT

-Now, this isn’t necessarily limited to inductive charging or smartphones/tablets on a charging mat usage; Intel is working with IDT, vendors (smartphones, printers, cameras, and much more), OEMs, and other partners to make WCT a completely non-touch-based reality for the devices we use every single day.
-Intel is definitely putting its money on wireless charging, and plans to build the technology into Ultrabooks by 2013, implementing transmitters into these machines with receivers built within a range of devices using Intel’s own chips.
+Now, this isn’t necessarily limited to inductive charging or smartphones/tablets on a charging mat usage; WCT could be a completely non-touch-based reality for the devices we use every single day.
+Companies are definitely putting thought and investment into wireless charging, and we could start seeing this technology soon in a range of devices.

 Full speed ahead, Scotty

-Now that we’ve firmly established the reality of wireless charging coming our way with the next generation of Ultrabooks, let’s take a look at another possible scenario.
-You go to your favorite coffee shop, Ultrabook in hand, to get some serious work done.
+Now that we’ve firmly established the reality of wireless charging coming our way one day, let’s take a look at another possible scenario.
+You go to your favorite coffee shop, laptop in hand, to get some serious work done.
 Are you in for the infamous “let’s look for a plugin” dance this time?
-Not so fast – you’ve got at least 10 hours of battery life to play with.
+Not so fast – you’ve got wireless charging to come to your rescue.
 Your friend comes in with an almost dead tablet and a woebegone story of a lost cord, but the barista saves the day by directing her to an armchair equipped with a WCT transmitter.
 While you’re sitting there doing your work, your car is parked in the vicinity of yet another WCT transmitter, quietly recharging while you’re otherwise occupied.
 Sound a little bit too much Captain Kirk for you?
 Not at all – in fact, these scenarios will most likely become reality for us in the next few years.
 What do you think about wireless charging, or WCT?
 Are there other circumstances in which you see WCT being especially useful (or not, as the case may be)?
 Share with us in the comments.